 At WLS, it’s our mission to make your world safer.
 That includes advising building occupiers, management companies and construction contractors on what’s needed to keep premises secure; night and day and all year round.
-We’re also here to install it for you too, whether you need a complete system or an upgrade to what’s already in place, and to service and maintain your security equipment so that it’s always delivering to your requirements.
+We’re also here to install it for you too, whether you need a complete electronic security system or an upgrade to what’s already in place, and to carry out security equipment servicing so that it’s always delivering to your requirements.

 It’s important to remember that security threats to your building may change over time, either because of differences in the way you occupy the premises or local changes beyond your control.
 For example, the owners of a neighbouring building might decide to locate a smokers’ shelter in plain sight of your loading bay – do you need to monitor that?
 The layout of the local road network may change, does you security system need to adapt accordingly?